Sgitario/sgitario.github.io/_posts/2022-04-01-introduction-to-jcloud-benchmarks.md

 ## Conclusions

-The idea of the jCloud benchmark was to ease up the implementation of benchmarks for applications and this can be useful for other users as well.
+The idea of the Jester benchmark was to ease up the implementation of benchmarks for applications and this can be useful for other users as well.

 For the future, I will include more relevant and useful applications to measure and more different benchmarks in [https://github.com/Sgitario/frameworks-benchmarks](https://github.com/Sgitario/frameworks-benchmarks).